Armour/Multiplayer-FPS/README.md

   <img src="Images/3.jpg" style="width:500px"></img>

 * Player models
+  * All the original models and their animations were found from **[Mixamo](https://www.mixamo.com/)**, which is a pretty good game model website run by Adobe
   * There are three types of player **models**:
     * **Policeman**: a policeman-like model with yellow skin
     * **RobotX**: a robot-like model with dark pink skin